zimm0140/AI-Playground/readme.md

 - **benchmarks/**: Performance benchmarks
 - **tests/**: Test suite

+### Note on Configuration Files

+For compatibility with tools and CI/CD workflows, copies of configuration files from the `config` directory are also maintained in the project root.
+These include:

+- `.markdownlint.yaml`
+- `mypy.ini`
+- `.pre-commit-config.yaml`
+- `.prettierrc` and `.prettierrc.json`
+- `pyrightconfig.json`

+When modifying these configuration files, please update both the copies in the `config` directory and the project root.

 ### ✨ Key Features

 - 🖼️ **Generate stunning images** using state-of-the-art AI models